Livia-1212/draw_a_heap_as_BinaryTree/README.md

 # Draw Heap

-This project draws a binary heap as a binary tree on a 2D grid and displays the result on a web page using a Flask GUI.
+This project draws a min-heap as a binary tree on a 2D grid and displays the result on a web page using a Flask GUI.
 The project is designed to be user-friendly, with automation workflows for continuous integration.

 ## Features